A note on one sided extrapolation of compactness and applications: Proofs of the main results

 with $\theta\in(0,1)$ small enough and independent of $I$. \end{claim}

 Note that the desired result readily follows combining this claim with a direct application of Lemma \ref{lem:Gap} and hence, it suffices to settle Claim \ref{claim:2} to end the proof.
-The idea is to suitably apply reverse Hölder inequality.
-In order to put ourselves in a suitable situation to do that we can argue as in \cite[Lemma 4.1]{HL}.
-We provide the full argument for reader's convenience.
+From this point it suffices to proceed in \cite[Lemma 4.1]{HL} to our situation.
+Since there are some differences in the way we need to apply reverse Hölder inequality, we provide the full argument for reader's convenience.
 For some $\varepsilon,\delta>0$ to be chosen we have that

 where

 Choosing $\varepsilon=\frac{\theta p}{p_{1}'}$ and $\delta=\frac{\theta p'}{p_{1}}$ we have that

 Note that by Lemma \ref{lem:LemRHI} there exists $\gamma_{1}>1$ such that